yanjigao49/Music-Theory-Calculator/README.md

 Current Progress:
 7/21/2022: Started on the project, implemented basic methods in the Note Class.
-7/28/2022: Started working on Interval Class, added function to Note Class, Note Class is nearly complete.
+7/28/2022: Started working on Interval Class, added new methods to Note Class, Note Class is mostly complete.